ome/omero-documentation/omero/developers/Server/ObjectGraphs.rst

 examination and rule matching.
 The traversal is complete when all queued objects have been examined with no further transition rule matches.
-Rules that can abort the operation are checked only after the other rules have completed processing. :source:`GraphTraversal.java
+Rules that can abort the operation are checked only after the other rules have completed processing. :server_source:`GraphTraversal.java
-<components/server/src/ome/services/graphs/GraphTraversal.java>`'s
+<src/main/java/ome/services/graphs/GraphTraversal.java>`'s
 ``planOperation`` method is at the heart of this matching process.